 gold sash – National Honor Society

 These cords/sashes will be handed out to the seniors on the same day they receive their cap and gown during the first rehearsal in the Schomp Theatre.
 List of qualifying seniors will be placed on the this website during the spring so seniors can check to make sure they are on the correct list.
-Seniors do not need to pay for the arts endorsed cords or 7 year senior sash.
+Seniors do not need to pay for the DSA Honors cord or 7 year senior sash.
 The other 5 cords will be paid for by dues paid to that particular club/organization.

 We ask that no other sashes/cords/decoration be worn by the students during the graduation ceremony.
 Students, of course, may wear whatever additional decor they wish in family or professional photos taken before or after the ceremony.

 All seniors have the opportunity to graduate with DSA Honors.
 This will be signified by the black and white cord around the graduate’s neck at the graduation ceremony.
 Below is a download of the DSA Honors requirements.
 All DSA Honors requirements must be turned into/clarified to Miss Odom by Friday, May 4, 2018.
 After this date, the graduation program goes to print.

 There will be 2 graduation rehearsals in May.
 Both are mandatory.
 The first will be held on May 21st.
 This rehearsal will begin at 10:00 am in the Schomp Theatre.
 At this rehearsal all seniors will receive their seating assignments and we will run through the entire program.
 Seniors will receive their cap/gown/tassels/stoles/tickets at the conclusion of this rehearsal.
 The rehearsal will last no more than 2 hours.

 Graduation Rehearsal – May 22